imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 ### Documentation

 - Documentation of the code is an absolute must, if you are planning to maintain the code or hand it over to someone else in the foreseeable future.
 Just ask any developer about their excitement on finding a ready-made and well curated documentation for a package they are planning to use!
 On the other hand, it looks quite difficult to create one yourself, isn't it?
 I mean, look at the beautiful docs of [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html#sklearn.ensemble.ExtraTreesClassifier) or [pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html). 😮
 - Well, sorry for the scare there, but actually it's quite simple 😉.
 Remember all the function and module docstring and the formatting we followed before?
-As it turns out, we can leverage many open source tools like [pydoc](https://docs.python.org/3/library/pydoc.html) and [sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html) to create full fledged HTML documentations!
+As it turns out, we can leverage many open source tools like [pydoc](https://docs.python.org/3/library/pydoc.html) and [sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html) to create full-fledged HTML documentations!
 Going into practical details is out of scope of this article, but it is fairly easy to follow the "how to" steps of both the packages and get your doc ready.
-- One last thing, if you are using Kedro, this process is even more simpler.
-All you have to do is run one command - `kedro build-docs --open` to create the documentations and automatically open it in your default browser!
+- One last thing, if you are using Kedro, this process is even simpler.
+All you have to do is run one command - `kedro build-docs --open` to create the documentation and automatically open it in your default browser!

 ### Virtual environment